Skip to content

 Aleksandra Tata, PhD

-OMB Rule Guidance December 1, 2025 Assistant Professor Division of Surgical Sciences Department of Surgery Duke University School of Medicine Primary Research: Our lab investigates the cellular and molecular pathways governing vascular regeneration and cell–cell crosstalk in the context of lung injury-repair and disease.
-We are particularly interested in how vascular networks regenerate, communicate,…
+December 1, 2025 Assistant Professor Division of Surgical Sciences Department of Surgery Duke University School of Medicine Primary Research: Our lab investigates the cellular and molecular pathways governing vascular regeneration and cell–cell crosstalk in the context of lung injury-repair and disease.
+We are particularly interested in how vascular networks regenerate, communicate, and contribute to…

 Read More